Sengathu Bhoomiyilae: Plot

-Sengathu Bhoomiyilae is the story of two closely related families, falling apart due to an unfortunate incident.
-It creates more issues widening the rift which snowballs into bigger and ends up in the loss of many lives that breaks the relationships.
-As they bay for each other's blood like sworn enemies, some innocent minds are affected by the rift and vengeance creating disastrous result for everyone.
+Two closely related families fall apart due to an unfortunate incident.
+It creates more issues widening the rift which snowballs into bigger and ends up in the losses of many lives that breaks the relationships.
+As they bay for each other's blood like sworn enemies, some innocent minds are affected by the rift and vengeance, creating disastrous result for everyone.